Sheepshead Bay Stakes: Renewal Sheepshead Bay Handicap (1957–)

 The 1974 running was moved of the turf after a week of prolonged wet weather.
 In 1975 the event was held at Belmont Park over a distance of 1 1/4 miles.

 In 1976 the event was held back at Aqueduct at a distance of 1 1/8 miles and US Hall of Fame jockey Pat Day won both divisions of the event - On Glowing Tribute and Fleet Victress.
 In 1977 the event was moved to Belmont Park where it has been held since.
 Glowing Tribute won the event again ridden by US Hall of Fame jockey Jorge Velásquez setting a new track record for the 1 1/4 miles in 1:593/5.

 In 1980 the distance was increased to the current 1 3/8 miles.

 In 1983 Henryk de Kwiatkowski's owned and trained by the US Hall of Fame trainer Woody Stephens Sabin won this event as a three-year-old filly.
 Sabin won the following year carrying 125 pounds to victory.

 In 1990 the event was moved off the turf and was downgraded to Grade III.
 It held this classification status until 1995 when it was upgraded back to Grade II.

 In 1997 Maxzene set a new stakes record in winning in 2:11.57 which stands today.
 The 2003 longshot winner Mariensky ridden John R. Velazquez by won the event by a record of 8 1/4 lengths on a soft track in a slow time of 2:28.19.
 In 2009 the conditions of the event were changed from handicap to stakes allowance and the name of the event was modified to the Sheepshead Bay Stakes.

 In 2014 the conditions of the event were changed so that three-year-old fillies would not be allowed to enter.

 In 2020 due to the COVID-19 pandemic in the United States, NYRA did not schedule the event.

+In 2024 the event was downgraded by the Thoroughbred Owners and Breeders Association to Grade III status.
+Also the event in 2024 was moved to Aqueduct Racetrack due to infield tunnel and redevelopment work at Belmont Park.